EUCAIM/k8s-deploy-node/harbor/internal-gateway/readme.md

-This is a solution to provide free access (whitout need of authentication) to some specific projects in the Harbor registry (to allow free download/use of the images) from inside the cluster network but however require authentication to the external access (usually to upload images).
+This is a solution to provide free access (without need of authentication) to some specific projects in the Harbor registry (to allow free download/use of the images) from inside the cluster network but however require authentication to the external access (usually to upload images).

 # Harbor configuration

-To achieve that we have to make sure the project in harbor is private (uncheck the "public" option), then create a "robot account" (named "chaimeleon-user" in our case) and give it access to the project.
+To achieve that we have to make sure the project in Harbor is private (uncheck the "public" option), then create a "robot account" and give it access to the project.
+You can set that values...
+    Name: common-user
+    Description: Used by any common user via internal-gateway.
+    Expiration: never
+    Project permissions: for library and library-batch
+      - List artifact, repository, tag
+      - Pull repository
+      - Read artifact, repository

 # Deployment

-Now we deploy a small nginx service which will be accessible only from inside the cluster and is just a proxy to the harbor service but it inserts the "Authorization" header in every message to the upstream granting that way the access to protected projects/repositories whitout the need to provide the credentials.
+Now we deploy a small nginx service which will be accessible only from inside the cluster and is just a proxy to the harbor service but it inserts the "Authorization" header in every message to the upstream granting that way the access to protected projects/repositories without the need to provide the credentials.

 We will use the `harbor` namespace because this is a service directly related to our Harbor deployment.